How to grow pumpkins – a step-by-step guide

 Pumpkins are fall personified.
 From that rich, orange hue to its pride-of-place at not one but two massive holiday events, there’s not a single fruit or veg that owns its season like the pumpkin.

 Family trips to the pumpkin patch are some of the best memories you can create with your kids, but if you want to make your Halloween carving or thanksgiving pie that extra bit special, we would certainly recommend growing your own.

-Once you know how to cultivate your pumpkins they’re super-easy to grow year after year, and the results can be extraordinary, turning your garden into an autumnal wonderland just before they’re ready to be clipped, and carved or eaten.
+Once you know how to cultivate your pumpkins they’re super-easy to grow year after year as part of your vegetable garden ideas, and the results can be extraordinary, turning your garden into an autumnal wonderland just before they’re ready to be clipped, and carved or eaten.
 Plus, you can keep them for months after harvest, ensuring a ready supply of pumpkin meat through the winter for you to enjoy.